shenae/SQL-Joins-Real-Estate/readme.md

 ## Submission

 Homework is due tonight by **11pm**.
-Make sure to title your PR with your name.
+Make sure to title your PR with your name and fill out your completion/comfortability levels.